 IMAGINE MATH CLASS: How to Participate & Video Guidelines

-In the video below, Kirsten explains how to participate in the contest:
+In the videos below, Kirsten and Desiree explain how to participate in the contest:

 IMAGINE MATH CLASS: Video Guidelines

 You are stepping into a future world as YOU want it to be.
 Don’t worry about what’s possible, or how much money it costs, or how broken the system is now.
 Call on your powers of imagination.
 Call on your personal power.
 Imagine the way YOU want the math class of the future to be.

 Your teacher or another adult will upload your finished video to the Gather Voices website.
 Choose your prompt: